s-r-hama/SRE-Instrumentation/README.md

 Review the README and challenge instructions to understand the required instrumentation, the monitoring tools used, and the expected outcomes.
 The objective is to add Prometheus instrumentation to the Python-based in-memory Storage API.
 Reviewed the code line by line and added comment expalining what each line does in the associated code files

-###  Storage API

-This service implements a simple in-memory Storage API for putting, getting, and deleting binary data.

 **3. Set Up the Environment locally first to test it running:**